Quaerite et invenietis — "Seek and you will find"

 peer-reviewed research journal "Imperiled: The Encyclopedia of Conservation."

-hunting, and are listed as “Near Threatened.”
+hunting, are now no longer listed as “Endangered.”
 Although a few Jaguar

 populations are still threatened in some areas, a new study found